BettercareHealth/bettercare/primary-newborn-care/test-5.md

 	-	Post-term infants
 	-	Underweight-for-gestational-age infants
 4. What is the cause of haemolytic disease of the newborn?
-	-	Lack of vitamin K
+	-	Lack of vitamin K1
 	-	Bacteria crossing the placenta from the mother to the fetus
 	-	A cephalhaematoma or bruising
 	+	Damage to fetal red blood cells caused by maternal antibodies